PSG attack proves too much for Bayern in 3-0 win | FOX Sports

 PSG attack proves too much for Bayern in 3-0 win

-PARIS (AP) Paris Saint-Germain beat five-time champion Bayern Munich 3-0 in the Champions League on Wednesday with unstoppable football from its super-expensive attack.
+But that was before the devastating trident of Edinson Cavani, Kylian Mbappe and Neymar was assembled with the seemingly unlimited funds provided by the club’s Qatari owners – with the objective of winning Europe’s top competition.

+”They are very, very strong,” Bayern coach Carlo Ancelotti said. ”To stop Mbappe and Neymar is difficult.
+When they have space to show their qualities, they are difficult to control.”

-The French team tore the German visitors’ defense apart on the counterattack and took command of Group B with goals from Dani Alves, Edinson Cavani and Neymar.
+On Wednesday, they were unstoppable on the break and carved open the five-time champions to take command of Group B with goals from Dani Alves, Cavani and Neymar.

+”Our goal is to finish first in this group,” PSG coach Unai Emery said. ”PSG is growing little by little, and all the other teams now think we are a big rival.
+We will try to keep this and level and be something more important in football.
+We want to be Barcelona, Real Madrid, Bayern Munich.
+And I think today we are at their level.”

-Kylian Mbappe, who was hired alongside Neymar this summer for a combined 400 million euros ($470 million), did not score but tormented the Bayern defense throughout with his dribbling ability and frenetic pace.
+Mbappe, who was hired alongside Neymar this summer, did not score but tormented the Bayern defense throughout with his dribbling ability and frenetic pace.
 He was decisive in setting up Neymar’s goal.

 After scoring eight goals without conceding in their first two matches, PSG leads the group with six points, with Bayern and Celtic tied for second place with three points.